 Your driveway is often one of the most crucial aspects of the exterior of your home, which is why it’s important that it looks fresh and ready to impress your neighbours and any visitors.

-Despite this, not every homeowner recognises when it’s time that work needs to be completed on their driveway, but fortunately Bestco Surfacing does!
-Thanks to their team’s knowledge, they have created this guide covering the five key signs that it’s time to replace your driveway so that you don’t leave it later for things to get worse.
+Despite this, not every homeowner recognises when it’s time that work needs to be completed on their driveway, but fortunately Bestco Surfacing Ltd does!
+Thanks to our team’s knowledge, we have created this guide covering the five key signs that it’s time to replace your driveway so that you don’t leave it later for things to get worse.

 Let’s take a look at the top 5 problems…

 Cracking is one of the most apparent signs that your driveway needs either a complete replacement or at least repairing.
 Occurring more in concrete or asphalt driveways, they are likely to occur primarily because of old age, though numerous other factors can also contribute including the use of heavy vehicles or objects on the driveway.

 Not only does cracking look really bad for your driveway, but they also enable an opening for further damage.
 Substances like oil, gas and salt can easily reach the foundation of your driveway through cracks, which can then cause further damage to the surface by increasing the size of the cracks.